-We expect all new development to be of the highest quality and we are committed to raising the standard of design across the city, from householder developments to major residential developments.
-We are doing this by
+We expect all new development to demonstrate excellence in architecture and design.
+We are committed to raising the standard of design across the city, from householder applications to major residential developments.
+We are doing this by:

 - engaging with local residents and developers to promote good design through pre-application discussions and consultations